NestoJosa/project-template-2/README.md

 - update the readme.md: at least remove these instructions

 Bootstrap
-- the styles are hosted locally in order to implement modifications
+- the scripts and styles are hosted locally
-- the scripts are NOT hosted locally, because its currently not needed